 Get a current workers’ compensation insurance quote tailored to your small business.
 Approximately 80 percent of small businesses are overpaying for workers’ compensation insurance by up to 30 percent.
 Also, workers’ comp rates change from time to time, so be sure to check your current rate regularly to make sure you have the lowest possible premium.

 Check the laws in your state.
-Remember to research the laws in your city and state.
+Remember to research the workers’ compensation laws in your state.
 In some locations, there are exceptions to minimum wage requirements for small businesses, specifically those with fewer than 25 employees.

 Thanks for reading!
 Please note that this content is intended for educational purposes only.
 As laws change regularly, you should refer to your state legislation and/or an advisor for specific legal counsel.
 If you’re a small business owner, learn more about workers’ compensation insurance or check your current rate in 3 minutes.